ekuo29/sales_profitability_and_conversion_analysis/README.md

-# Sales and Marketing Analysis
+# Sales Profitability and Conversion Analysis

 Analysis of 1,000 historical sales leads for a software-services company.
 The project uses Stata and Excel to test marketing hypotheses, evaluate product and regional performance, and turn the results into business recommendations.